Garfield (character): Fictional biography

-Character Traits
+Character traits

-Among Garfield's character traits are his laziness, his cynicism, and his sarcasm.
-He hates Mondays and the cat Nermal and loves lasagna.
+Among Garfield's character traits are laziness, cynicism, and sarcasm.
+He hates Mondays, the cat Nermal, and he loves lasagna.
 He also has a tendency to be annoyed by Jon's dog Odie.

+Garfield's physical appearance has evolved over time.
+Originally, Garfield had an obese physique with small facial features that required him to stand on all four legs, which caused difficulties when the character was adapted to television and made it more difficult to animate Garfield dancing; Davis credited Charles M. Schulz with redesigning Garfield so that he could stand on his hind legs.
+Further transformations came in response to shrinkage on newspaper comics pages, as Davis increased the size of Garfield's features (especially his eyes) so that the strip could be printed at smaller sizes without gags becoming too small to see.

 Gender

 In February 2017, a dispute arose on the talk page of the character's Wikipedia page as to the character's gender.
 Although other characters have persistently referred to Garfield with male pronouns, owing to comments that the character's creator, Jim Davis, made in 2014 to Mental Floss, in which he said, "Garfield is very universal.
 By virtue of being a cat, really, he's not really male or female or any particular race or nationality, young or old.
 It gives me a lot more latitude for the humor for the situations."
 Davis explained that although Garfield is neither male nor female, he does use male pronouns.
 However, Davis later clarified that Garfield is, in fact, male.